Archaeology (ARC) - Courses

 Archaeology Field School for Teachers

 Participants will experience the basic skills used in the excavation of archaeological sites, including surveying techniques, methods of excavation, compilation, of field data and laboratory analysis.
 Practical application of the skills will be related to the classroom of the precollegiate instructor.
+This course is taught largely at a graduate level.
 Repeatable for credit - maximum 12.
 Prerequisite: ARC 490 or ARC 493; junior standing.
 Offered Occasionally.

 ARC 492/592 Cr.3